approov/quickstart-golang-token-check/README.md

 * Protects the sensitive data behind your API; it prevents direct API abuse from bots or scripts scraping data and other malicious activity
 * Secures the communication channel between your app and your API with [Approov Dynamic Certificate Pinning](https://approov.io/docs/latest/approov-usage-documentation/#approov-dynamic-pinning).
 This has all the benefits of traditional pinning but without the drawbacks
 * Removes the need for an API key in the mobile app
-* Improves the network layer DDoS protection provided by Clouflare with an application layer provided by Approov
+* Improves the network layer DDoS protection provided by Cloudflare with an application layer provided by Approov

 [TOC](#toc---table-of-contents)

 ## How it works?

-This will be a brief overview of how the Approov cloud service and the GoLang server fit together from a backend perspective.
-For a complete overview of how the mobile app and backend fit together with the Approov cloud service and the Approov SDK we recommend you to read the [Approov overview](https://approov.io/product) page on our website.
+This is a brief overview of how the Approov cloud service and the GoLang server fit together from a backend perspective.
+For a complete overview of how the mobile app and backend fit together with the Approov cloud service and the Approov SDK we recommend to read the [Approov overview](https://approov.io/product) page on our website.

 ### Approov Cloud Service